Marines: Portugal

-The third-oldest marine corps in the world was founded as the Terço of the Navy of the Crown of Portugal in 1618.
+The second-oldest marine corps in the world was founded as the Terço of the Navy of the Crown of Portugal in 1618.
 The Portuguese Navy still maintains this Elite Naval Infantry, which is currently known as the Corpo de Fuzileiros.
 The Corpo de Fuzileiros, meaning literally "Corps of Fusiliers”, is the Elite Infantry and Special Forces unit of the Portuguese Navy.

 Romania

 The 307th Marine Infantry Regiment (Regimentul 307 Infanterie Marină) is the light infantry/reconnaissance unit of the Romanian Naval Forces, subordinated to the Romanian Danube Flotilla since 2015.
 It is located in Babadag, Tulcea County, and was formed on 29 November 1971 as the 307th Marine Infantry Battalion for the defence of the Danube Delta and Romanian Black Sea shore.